StackVista/stackstate-docs/stackpacks/integrations/vsphere.md

 The metrics retrieved from VMWare vSphere can be configured in the Agent check configuration file using the configuration item **all_metrics**.
 For details see how to [configure the VMWare vSphere check](#configure).

+#### Tags

+All tags defined in VMWare vSphere will be retrieved and added to the associated components and relations in StackState.
+The VMWare vSphere integration also understands [common tags](/configure/topology/tagging.md#common-tags) and applies these to topology in StackState.

 #### Topology

 The VMWare vSphere integration retrieves the following topology data: